-For more information, see REGDOC-3.2.2, Aboriginal Engagement [5].
+For more information, see REGDOC-3.2.2, Aboriginal Engagement 5.

-2.3 Overview of site evaluation
+2.3 Overview of the site evaluation

 Site evaluation is done before the applicant submits an application to prepare a site for the eventual construction of a reactor facility.
 During the lifecycle of the nuclear facility, the site evaluation is reviewed and updated to reflect changes in the vicinity of the site, or to incorporate new scientific data and knowledge.
 Information from the site evaluation should be continually considered throughout the lifecycle of the proposed facility (including construction and operation), to ensure that the facility's design basis and safety case remain current with changing environmental conditions or modifications to the facility itself.
 A brief summary of the application of site evaluation information to the facility lifecycle phases is provided below:

-- site evaluation: section 3 of this document describes the information gathering and initial submission activities for the proposed site - site preparation: section 4 describes the information to be submitted as part of a licence application for a licence to prepare the site (no work may proceed before a licence to prepare the site is approved) - construction: the results of the site evaluation and, in particular, the site characterization are considered in the facility design and supporting safety analysis, which are in turn assessed as part of the review of a construction licence application - operation: the site evaluation information is considered in the design and licensing basis, and carried through to the subsequent lifecycle phases, including the licence to operate; information gathered during site evaluation, including the assumptions and bounding envelope would be reconfirmed at the continuing operation phase (the information about site evaluation in this document would also be considered as part of the suite of modern codes and standards during a periodic safety review) - decommissioning and abandonment: the site evaluation information is useful for the development of early strategies and plans to support the eventual dismantling of the facility and the management of waste, and to establish appropriate financial guarantees
+- site evaluation: section 3 of this document describes the information gathering and initial submission activities for the proposed site - site preparation: section 4 describes the information to be submitted as part of a licence application for a licence to prepare the site (no work may proceed before a licence to prepare the site is approved) - construction: the results of the site evaluation and, in particular, the site characterization are considered in the facility design and supporting safety analysis, which are in turn assessed as part of the review of a construction licence application - decommissioning and abandonment: the site evaluation information is useful for the development of early strategies and plans to support the eventual dismantling of the facility and the management of waste, and to establish appropriate financial guarantees